gerichilli/frontendmentor.io/03 tic-tac-toe/README.md

 # Tic Tac Toe

+## 1. Built with

+- HTML
+- CSS Modules
+- React
+- PropTypes

+## 2. User can

+- Choose the mark that they want
+- Choose to play with PC / other player
+- Restart the game
+- Reset the game
+- Undo the current step

+## 3. Steps

-## 1. Install some packages
+### Install packages

 - prettier
 - prop-types

-## 2. Create components
+### Create components and Test components with static data

 - Game
+- OpenMode
+- Board
+- Square
-- StartMode
+- Modal
 - Button
 - Icon
-- Board
-- Square

-## 3. Test components with static data